garthenweb/bubleify/README.md

 _Please note that browserify will not output any source map if debug mode is `false`, even if sourceMap was set to `true`._

+### bubleError: Boolean

+Define whether the Bublè error or a simple text message should be passed to Browserify in case of an error.
+_Bublè may in some situations throw a custom error.
+Browserify will, when used on the command line, just output the call stack in this situation but does not show the error message.
+Turning this option on will show a prober message but suppresses the call stack._

 ## Credits

 Thanks goes to [Rich Harris](https://twitter.com/rich_harris) for the [Bublè](https://www.npmjs.com/package/buble) package.